We are going to begin this sermon by turning to II Corinthians 13:5, which is one of those scriptures that we know pretty well.

 There is a deliberateness in the rejection of parts of the Bible that they find is going to cost them personally, or that they just do not want to submit to.
 Peter just happened to pick the flood there as an example, for even in his day it was being rejected.
 "Aw, that never happened.
 It was just a little local thing.
 Moses got carried away when he was writing that."

 What I am giving you here is that religion to these people is truly a subjective experience.
 That is all.
 Now we have to look at God's word as objective truth, that it is our duty, our obligation, to submit to.
 Certainly there are going to be things that we do not agree with, or feel incapable of accepting at times, but we cannot let this nature stop us there.
-We have got to overcome it, accept it, and make it a part of our life.
+We have got to overcome it, accept it, and make it a part of our lives.
 We do not have that kind of, shall I say, time, opportunity, or whatever to just openly reject it, because we have been called, and the pressure is on us.

 This lack of knowledge that Paul talked about does not stem from a shortage of information, but from a deliberate rejection of much of the overwhelming amount of biblical evidence available.
 There is a neglectful willfulness caused by distractions from many sources, and these people have been persuaded that God's word is nothing but the writings of men and therefore not absolute to them.
 The practical effect is that they are constantly straddling the fence, creating their own religion.